sanitswain/java8tips/datetime.rst

   ZoneId zone = ZoneId.of("Asia/Kolkata");
   ZoneOffset zone2 = ZoneOffset.of("+05:30");

- ZoneId consists of ZoneRules that defines rules for that time zoneIt is not recommended to use ZoneOffset as they don't contain daylight saving details if a country or city supporting it.
+ ZoneId consists of ZoneRules that defines rules for that time zone.
+It is not recommended to use ZoneOffset as they don't contain daylight saving details if a country or city supporting it.
 ZoneId class also provides a method ``ZoneId.getAvailableZoneIds()`` that returns all available time zones.
 These time zones are usually supplied by ZoneRulesProvider class.
 You can register your own time zones by registering a custom provider.

  .. code:: java